Karin151/muict_template/README.md

 # latex-template-muict
-Latex template used in my documents (in ICT, Mahidol)
+Latex template used in my documents (at Faculty of ICT, Mahidol University)